ayeshawadoodkhan2-svg/DEEPFAKE-GUARD/README.md

 |---|---|---|
 | **✅ REAL** | Image appears authentic with no signs of manipulation | Natural facial features, consistent lighting, no compression artifacts |
 | **❌ DEEPFAKE** | Image shows signs of facial manipulation or synthesis | Warped textures, unnatural eye movement, artifacts, generated features |
 ---
+## Disclaimer

+DeepFake Guard is an educational and research tool.
+Detection accuracy is not 100%.
+Do not use as the sole basis for legal, forensic, or journalistic decisions.
+Always combine AI analysis with critical thinking and additional evidence.

+---

+---